Rosie O'Donnell gives us her Steve Bannon

 Since then, fans have been urging the show to take O'Donnell up on her offer.

+The late night show added to its buzz when it cast McCarthy as an angry Spicer lashing out during a press briefing.

+The video went viral.
+Spicer's critique was that perhaps the McCarthy might want to dial it back a bit.

-O'Donnell is a well-known critic of President Trump, and the pair have publicly exchanged barbs over the years.
+O'Donnell is a well-known critic of Trump, and the pair have publicly exchanged barbs over the years.
 She's been equally vocal about his Cabinet.

 A rep for O'Donnell told CNN that for now she "is not doing 'SNL,'" just having fun with it on Twitter.